Not sure about the implications of paying tax in Canada as a British citizen? This article from Taxback.com can help you learn the ropes.

 If you lose any of these documents, then Taxback.com can help chase them up for you!

 8. Tax in the UK

-If you go abroad during the tax year and have not used up your full tax credits for that year in the UK, then you may also be able to claim a refund.
+If you go abroad during the British tax year and have not used up your tax-free personal allowance for the tax year in the UK, then you may also be able to claim a refund.

 You could be due a refund in the UK if: